s-victor/TinyPedal/docs/customization.md

 **Important notes**

-* Predication accuracy depends on many variables and is meant for final stint estimate.
-Such as laptime pace, pit time, penalties, weather condition, safety car, yellow flag, can all affect predication accuracy.
+* Prediction accuracy depends on many variables and is meant for final stint estimate.
+Such as laptime pace, pit time, penalties, weather condition, safety car, yellow flag, can all affect prediction accuracy.
 It requires at least 2-3 laps to get sensible readings, and more laps to have better accuracy.

 * `Final lap progress` values will not be displayed if no corresponding valid lap time pace data found, which requires at least 1 or 2 laps to record.
 If local player is the leader, then all values from leader's row will not be displayed.
 Refilling values will not be displayed during formation lap for the reasons mentioned in first note.